Anthony-George449/ASA-Imprint-Kibble/README.md

 NumberOfMutations=1

-EnableExtraGestationSpeed=True

-ExtraGestationSpeed=5.0

-MutationBuffTimer=1800.0

 PointsPerMutation=2.0

+EnableFasterGestation=True

+ExtraGestationInterval=6.0

+ExtraGestationPercentage=0.01

+EnableMatingTimeReduction=True

+MatingTime=5.0

 Config Description
 ------------------

+EnableMutationBuff: Enables the buff that the Imprint Kibble gives an adult female dinosaur.
+Default: True

+MutationBuffTimer: The amount of time the Imprint Kibble buff will last.
+Default: 1800.0 (30 minutes)

 EnableImprintQuality: Enables the ability for the Imprint Kibble to increase imprint percentage on a baby dinosaur.
 Default: True

 ImprintQuality: The amount of imprint percentage one Imprint Kibble will add to a baby dinosaur.
 Range of 0.0 to 1.0 (1.0 = 100%, 0.3 = 30%, 0.05 = 5%, etc.).
 Default: 1.0

 EnableExtraMatureSpeed: Enables the ability for the Imprint Kibble to increase the maturation speed of a baby dinosaur.
 Default: True

 ExtraMatureSpeed: The multiplier that the baby dinosaur's maturation speed will increase by.
 This will equal your BabyMatureSpeedMultiplier x ExtraMatureSpeed.
 Default: 2.0

-EnableMutationBuff: Enables the buff that the Imprint Kibble gives an adult female dinosaur.
-Default: True

 EnableNoMatingCooldownBuff: Enables the Imprint Kibble buff to remove the mating cooldown.
 Default: True

 EnableExtraMutationChanceBuff: Enables the Imprint Kibble buff to increase the odds of a baby dinosaur receiving a mutation.
 Default: True

-ExtraMutationChance: The chance of a baby dinosaur recieving mutation(s).
+ExtraMutationChance: The chance of a baby dinosaur receiving mutation(s).
 Range of 0.0 to 1.0 (1.0 = 100%, 0.3 = 30%, 0.05 = 5%, etc.).
 Default: 1.0

-EnableExtraMutationsBuff: Enables the Imprint Kibble buff to change the amount of mutations a baby dinosaur can receive.
+EnableExtraMutationsBuff: Enables the Imprint Kibble buff to change the number of mutations a baby dinosaur can receive.
 Default: True

 NumberOfMutations: The number of mutations a baby dinosaur can get.
 Further explanation on this below.
 Default: 1

-EnableExtraGestationSpeed: Enables the Imprint Kibble buff to increase the gestation speed of an adult dinosaur.
-Default: True

-ExtraGestationSpeed: The multiplier that the parent dinosaur's gestation speed will increase by.
-This will equal your EggHatchSpeedMultiplier x ExtraMatureSpeed.
-Default: 2.0

-MutationBuffTimer: The amount of time the Imprint Kibble buff will last.
-Default: 1800.0 (30 minutes)

 PointsPerMutation: The stat points a single mutation gives.
+ASA gives 2 by default.
 Default: 2.0

+EnableFasterGestation: Enables the Imprint Kibble buff to increase the gestation speed of an adult dinosaur.
+Default: True

+ExtraGestationInterval: The interval that the gestation time will increase by the ExtraGestationPercentage.
+Further explanation on this below.
+Default: 5.0

+ExtraGestationPercentage: The percentage that the gestation bar will increase every ExtraGestationInterval.
+Range of 0.0 to 1.0 (1.0 = 100%, 0.3 = 30%, 0.05 = 5%, etc.).
+Default: 0.05

+EnableMatingTimeReduction: Enables the Imprint Kibble buff to reduce the amount of time it takes 2 dinos to mate.
+Default: True

+MatingTime: How long it takes the mating bar to fill up.
+Default: 5.0